Chen3110/mmBody/README.md

 ### Calibration

 We provide calibration matrix for three sub-system.
-We set the mmWave radar as the world coordinate system.
+We set the mmWave radar as the world coordinate system and transform the labels obtained from the MoCap system to it.
 You can also transform the coordinates to the sub-system by using the calibration matrix.
 The transformation matrixes in the calib.txt are in the sensor2world format.

 ### Intrinsic of Cameras